ReviewMyContract.aiReview My Contract

 Verify that the permitted disclosure provision covers the types of people you actually need to share information with: employees, contractors, and professional advisors.
 If you use subcontractors to perform work, ensure the clause allows disclosure to them with the flow-down requirement.
 If you are the disclosing party, verify that the flow-down requirement is present — without it, the receiving party can share your information with contractors who have no obligation to protect it.
 Track which contractors have signed confidentiality agreements covering your client's information; this is the most frequently dropped ball in contractor-heavy service businesses.

-Required Carve-Outs: Legal Process, Regulatory Compliance, and Professional Advisors
+Required Carve-Outs: Legal Process, Regulatory Compliance, and Whistleblower Protections

 Common contract language